Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 - Reproducibility in science

 However, access to programming is not neutral.
 Stereotypes around “who a programmer is” (male, brilliant, socially awkward, white…) often collide with stereotypes about psychologists (empathetic, caregiving, “soft science”).
-These conflicting images shape confidence and self-perception long before actual performance does.
+These colliding stereotypes shape confidence and self-perception long before actual performance does.

 - Addressing the “elephant in the room”: explicitly teaching about gender gaps and stereotypes